How do you get your customers to do what you want them to do on your website?”

 The guys over at Adaptive Path, a UX/digital design agency, talk in terms of “experience maps.”
 In order to put together a visual representation of how a customer not only moves through each phase of interacting with a company but how he experiences each one, Adaptive Path starts with building a touchpoint inventory after conducting qualitative and quantitative research.

-As you can see above, they start the mapping process by defining the behavioral stages a typical customer will go through then more specifically by each touchpoint.
+As you can see above, they start the customer mapping process by defining the behavioral stages a typical customer will go through then more specifically by each touchpoint.

 With that in place, they bring in their customer personas to create a “lens” by which to view the journey.
 Each persona can yield it’s own map – becoming the reference point by which to base the journey.